 Stage 2: Registration to be filled out by team members Once the team leader has completed the team registration section, each team member will then receive an email with a link to register their details.
 The team leader will also receive a copy of each email that goes to the team members.
 Each individual team member is responsible for completing the following details: 1.
 Personal information (team member’s details) including contact details, phone number(s) and emergency contact information.
 2. Terms and Conditions.
 You must read and accept (tick) that you have read, understood and acknowledged our terms and conditions information for the event.
 The team leader will receive a confirmation email for every team member that completes their part of the registration process.
 Once all three team members have completed their registration process, the team place is finalised and secured.
 The team leader will receive an email confirming the team’s spot for Oxfam Trailwalker.

 Note: Your team place is not secured until all team members have confirmed their personal details online.
 Team members have two weeks to complete the registration process or your preliminary team place may be forfeited and made available to another team.

 On the registration form we’ll ask for your team’s estimated completion time, and your best guess is a-ok.
-The average time teams take to walk is 12-16 hours for sub-100km, and 28-32 hours to complete 100km.
+The average time teams take to walk is 28-32 hours to complete 100km.
 Once you’ve started training you may get a better idea of how long it will take your team to finish the event, and you can check out the Team Time Calculators in the Training section below to work out the details.